linhbngo/cpsc-3620/midterm-review.md

 13. Give the command to load the gcc compiler version 5.3.0 and the openmpi library version 10.3.1 into your environment

-14. In MPI, a blocking message returns when?

-15. How can a message-passing routine return before the message transfer is complete?

-16. What is a message tag?
+14. What is a message tag?

-17. What is an MPI communicator?
+15. What is an MPI communicator?
 What is the purpose of the communicator?

-18. In MPI, what is a process rank?
+16. In MPI, what is a process rank?
 What routine do you use to determine a process rank?

-19. True or false:  In MPI you set the number of processes when you write the source code.
+17. True or false:  In MPI you set the number of processes when you write the source code.

-20. Explain the basic functionality of the collective calls Bcast, Scatter, Gather, Barrier, Reduce, and how they are the same or different from each other.
+18. Explain the basic functionality of the collective calls Bcast, Scatter, Gather, Barrier, Reduce, and how they are the same or different from each other.

-21. With a short sentence, describe the role of MPI.COMM_WORLD
+19. With a short sentence, describe the role of MPI.COMM_WORLD

-22. What is “Pleasantly Parallel?”
+20. What is “Pleasantly Parallel?”
 List two characteristics of pleasantly parallel

-23. Describe three workload assignment approaches for pleasantly parallel using a few sentences for each approach
+21. Describe three workload assignment approaches for pleasantly parallel using a few sentences for each approach

-24. How do the worker processes know when to terminate in the dynamic workload assignment model?
+22. How do the worker processes know when to terminate in the dynamic workload assignment model?

-25. With a short sentence each, describe the two basic partitioning approaches in parallel programming.
+23. With a short sentence each, describe the two basic partitioning approaches in parallel programming.

-26. A scientist wants to calculate the sum of 8,192 integers.
+24. A scientist wants to calculate the sum of 8,192 integers.
 The scientist has a 16-cores CPU that takes 0.1ns to transfer one integer from one core to another.
 Construct a tree that describes the divide-and-conquer process to calculate the sum.
 Calculate the communication time the “divide” period and the communication time for the “conquer” period.

-27. Given 8 processes ranked 0 through 7, sort the following array of integers in ascending order using the odd-even transposition sorting process.
+25. Given 8 processes ranked 0 through 7, sort the following array of integers in ascending order using the odd-even transposition sorting process.
 You should clearly indicate which integers belong to which process at every single stage of the sorting process.
 [13, 7, 14, 11, 10, 4, 15, 12, 3, 6, 16, 1, 2, 8, 9, 5]

-28. Be prepared to answer programming questions of the following type:
+26. Be prepared to answer programming questions of the following type:

 - Using only MPI_Send and MPI_Recv, implement MPI_Reduce.
 - Using only MPI_Send and MPI_Recv, implement MPI_Scatter.
 - Using only MPI_Send and MPI_Recv, implement MPI_Gather.
 - Using only MPI_Send and MPI_Recv, implement MPI_Alltoall.

-29. Suppose the following is run with 3 processes, with rank 0, 1, and 2, respectively.
+27. Suppose the following is run with 3 processes, with rank 0, 1, and 2, respectively.
 What are the values of x, y, and z in each process after the code has been executed?

 ~~~
 comm = MPI.COMM_WORLD